getrailo/railo-tests/README.md

 Unit Tests for Railo Server.

-This Test Suite need mxunit to be installed (copy of the folder mxunit in webroot) and they need at least Railo 4.1.1.000.
+This Test Suite needs [MXUnit](http://mxunit.org/) to be installed (copy of the folder MXUnit in webroot) and they need at least Railo 4.1.1.000.

 Mapped Folders